ktorio/ktor-documentation/topics/oauth.md

 OAuth defines a mechanism for authentication using external providers like Google or Facebook safely.
 You can read more about [OAuth](https://oauth.net/).
-Ktor has a plugin to work with OAuth 1a and 2.0.
+Ktor has a plugin (previously known as feature) to work with OAuth 1a and 2.0.

 ## Add dependencies {id="add_dependencies"}
 <var name="feature_name" value="OAuth"/>